Introduction

 Standardize Workflows within Workspaces

 Consistency is key in a team environment.
-The workspace-aware feature ensures that every developer is using the same tools in the same way.
+The workspace library feature ensures that every developer is using the same tools in the same way.

 -